Best/Worst Analysis

 Where are you going?
 (Your goals)

 Where are you now?
-(Your skills, your abilities, your thinking, and your attitudes)
+(Your skills, your abilities, your

 Where will you start?
 (Your preparation)